Teaching, prayer, and doing

 Revivals, like those of Charles Finney, Jonathan Edwards, D. L. Moody, even the famous

-Pentecostal Revival at Azusa Street at the turn of the century, resulted from the powerful
+Pentecostal Revival at Azusa Street at the turn of the century, all revivals resulted from the powerful

 preaching of God's truth, a crushing awareness of sin resulting in true repentance and